 The normal diet of dogs and cats contains considerable animal protein.
 And diets high in meat protein naturally produce slightly acidic urine.

 However, any of the conditions listed for metabolic acidosis also have the potential to lower your pet’s urine pH beyond what is desirable.
 Those include chronic kidney disease and uncontrolled diabetes.
 Chronic diarrhea is said to also have the potential to cause more acidic urine (lower pH urine) as basic body ions are lost in the large volumes of watery stool.

 Urinary tract acidifiers (eg dl-methionine, ammonium chloride) were once administered to acidify urine in an attempt to dissolve struvite bladder stones.
 They were relatively ineffective in keeping urine acidic but could account for temporarily lower urine pH readings.
 They have been mostly replaced, by specialty therapeutic diets that do a better job and rely more on producing a very dilute urine rather than a very acidic one.

-Complete urinalysis, urine bacterial culture, confirm urine pH reading with a multiple urine specimens, confirm urine pH with pH meter.
-Further tests based on those results, review of the pet’s diet
+Complete urinalysis, urine bacterial culture, confirm urine pH reading with multiple fresh urine specimens, confirm urine pH with pH meter.
+Further tests based on those results, review of your pet’s diet